-Tower of God: Koon Agero Agnis.
-He is the guy that makes century-old veterans on the Tower despise him so much they help his enemies.
-Just that these enemies are friends.
+Tower of God: Koon Aguero Agnis.
+Despite being a mere Regular, he is a guy that makes experienced Rankers of the Tower despise him so much that they would even help his enemies.
+Just that these enemies are actually his friends.

 Jordan from Skins is a rare female example.
 She knows what makes her team mates tick and uses her werewolf companion's need to protect his substitute pack to manipulate him into joining her on a dangerous mission.

 MAG-ISA — Love is an easy emotion to manipulate... how sad.

 Dominic from Dominic Deegan.
 Hell, just look at the image on the comic's main page!

 The eponymous girls at M9 Girls! are the unwilling subjects of Professor T.X.'s experiments.
 It can be argued that he has manipulated them into agreeing to the experiments.

 Tohya Miho from MegaTokyo does this with varying levels of success.

 Miho is an interesting (and arguably realistic) example, because while the impact of her schemes has been truly dramatic she is forced to admit that she actually ended up achieving the opposite of her true objectives.
 Her Manipulative Bastard actions in the Endgames prequel similarly end in failure, when Piro plays her own game back at her.